curl/everything-curl/curl-bugs.md

 after they were introduced.

-We do not test everything and even when we try to test things there will always be subtlqe details that get through and that we, sometimes years after the fact, figure out were wrong.
+We do not test everything and even when we try to test things there will always be subtle details that get through and that we, sometimes years after the fact, figure out were wrong.

 Due to the nature of different systems and funny use cases on the Internet,